Dance

 DAN 210 Hybrid Technique: The Modern Dance to Ballet Continuum (2 Credits)

 This technique course emphasizes that dance genres are not isolated in themselves.
 Each style has a variety of influences.
-The course will physically explore and embody both the similarities and differences between two forms of dance and the variety of movement aesthetics and possibilities created when ideas and tools from both forms are present in the body simultaneously.
-The course will also teach how these two genres can support each other and enrich a dancer's unique movement qualities and sequences.
-Prerequisite: Modern and/or Contemporary Technique at the Advanced Beginner level.
+The course physically explores and embodies both the similarities and differences between two forms of dance and the variety of movement aesthetics and possibilities created when ideas and tools from both forms are present in the body simultaneously.
+The course also teaches how these two genres can support each other and enrich a dancer's unique movement qualities and sequences.
+Prerequisite: Modern or Contemporary Technique at the Advanced Beginner level.
 Enrollment limited to 35. {A}

 DAN 215 Intermediate Contemporary Dance 1 (2 Credits)